matthias-blomme/ad-project-document/book/src/partial_exam/partial_exam_server.md

 This document describes what to expect, how to prepare.

+## How to prepare

+**Explore the example server repository in depth**

+// TODO: add link to example server repository

+Try to extend the example server repository with new features.

+This will help you to understand how to extend the server project.

+Below are some possible **examples**.

 ## Requirements
 - You must follow the folder **structure** and **way of working** like discussed in the Leho video's.
 - The code must **compile**.